 1. General

-difficulties, then address the manager of your Homestay.
-On the one hand
+in difficulties, then address the manager of your Homestay.
+On the

-most of them know the mentality of his compatriots and on the other
+one hand most of them know the mentality of his compatriots and

 2. Dangers

-and holes on the pavement particularly at darkness.
-Danger places are
+pits and holes on the pavement particularly at darkness.
+Danger

 - Alcohol is a problem in North Sulawesi particularly